-- 2 A program to salvage a Japanese submarine sunk during World War ll. - The right to undertake an exploration to find the Flor de la Mar, a Portuguese ship that sank in 1511 with a rumored large cargo of treasures - The right to participate in the salvage of the contents of the Flor de la Mar. - The right to sell or auction all or a portion of the contents salvaged from the Flor de la Mar. - 1 A program to salvage/recover shipwreck artifacts at various sites throughout Panay Island, Philippines. - A project to recover a large shipment of tin from a sunken ship between Indonesia and Malaysia.
+- The right to undertake an exploration to find the Flor de la Mar, a Portuguese ship that sank in 1511 with a rumored large cargo of treasures. - The right to participate in the salvage of the contents of the Flor de la Mar. - The right to sell or auction all or a portion of the contents salvaged from the Flor de la Mar. - (9) A program to survey and salvage two World War II ships sunk during World War II. - 1 A project to recover a large shipment of tin from a sunken ship between Indonesia and Malaysia.